-In this Note references to -
+In this Note unless the context indicates otherwise -

-- "allowance" are to the wear-and-tear or depreciation allowance granted under section 11(e). - "qualifying asset" are to machinery, plant, implements, utensils and articles qualifying for the allowance; - "sections" are to sections of the Act unless otherwise stated; - "the Commissioner" are to the Commissioner for the South African Revenue Service (SARS); - "the VAT Act" are to the Value-Added Tax Act No. 89 of 1991; and - "VAT" are to value-added tax levied under the VAT Act.
+- "allowance" means the wear-and-tear or depreciation allowance granted under section 11(e); - "qualifying assets" mean machinery, plant, implements, utensils and articles qualifying for the allowance; - "section" means a section of the Act; - "Value-Added Tax Act" means the Value-Added Tax Act No. 89 of 1991; - "Tax Administration Act" means the Tax Administration Act No. 28 of 2011; and - any word or expression bears the meaning ascribed to it in the Act.